sbmlteam/libsbml/CONTRIBUTING.md

 ### Continuous Integration Testing

 Our full CI tests involve several combinations of configuration options.
 This means they currently take about 7 hours to run.
-Marking your pull request as 'draft' means that any pushes will trigger a reduced test workflow.
+Marking your pull request as *draft* means that any pushes will trigger a reduced test workflow (taking about 30 minutes).

 ## Conduct